Running From Streetlights | 2020

 Self-Published | Cover Art by Rawley Clark

 Semifinalist for the Foglifter Journal Start a Riot!
-Chapbook Prize, Running From Streetlights is Darnell’s third self-produced poetry collection.
-This body of work examines what it means to be Black in today’s America, and how Black people carry on despite the threat of danger always lurking around the corner.
+Chapbook Prize, Running From Streetlights meditates on what it means to be Black in today’s America, and how Black people carry on despite the threat of danger always lurking around the corner.

 The poems in this book feel familiar like they’re something we all know too well or have experienced.
 “We Been Runnin” opens up as an offering to joy as a way to remember yourself.
 “After Quarantine” is a longing packed tight and speaks to what always will be and is missed.
 In this book, some parts of this navigation and exploration in the process are breviloquent.
 Other parts are constructed with aegis and intentional.
 Nothing is scathed.
 Every poem is already well or healing.

 - Ebony Stewart, 2017 Woman of the World Poetry Slam Champion